The Best Non-Toxic Deep Cleaning Checklist For Your Home

 By Marilee Nelson |

 Even when a space looks “clean”, there are often residues in the walls and ceiling.
-This Branch Basics Deep Cleaning Method addresses both surface cleaning and air quality cleaning to remove not only visible dirt and grime, but invisible toxic residues as well.
+This non-toxic deep cleaning addresses both surface cleaning and air quality cleaning to remove not only visible dirt and grime, but invisible toxic residues as well.
 Toxic residues are made up of two components - VOCs and SVOCs.

-Official Branch Basics Deep Cleaning Method
+The Branch Basics Deep Cleaning Checklist

 - Branch Basics Concentrate

-- 2 Buckets
+- 2 buckets

-- Ladder or step ladder (to reach the ceiling)
+- Ladder or step ladder to reach the ceiling

 - Face mask that filters non-oily and oil-based particles (optional but recommended)*

 - A friend or cleaning partner (to make things go more quickly!)

 In this non-toxic deep cleaning method, we will explain in detail how to thoroughly clean a room.
 We recommend doing this process barefoot or in clean socks so that you don’t track toxins around your space as you clean.
 This process will take roughly 2-4 hours for one person to complete one furnished, average sized room.
 An unfurnished space will take about an hour.